School of Nursing

 Accelerated Program

-This is an accelerated program appropriate for those who have already obtained a baccalaureate degree in a field other than nursing.
-Students complete required courses leading to a Bachelor of Science in Nursing and upon graduation are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-The Accelerated Program accepts students in four locations; Meridian, Pocatello, Twin Falls and Coeur d'Alene IDaho.
+This accelerated program is appropriate for those who have already obtained a baccalaureate degree in a field other than nursing.
+Students complete required courses leading to a Bachelor of Science in Nursing and, upon graduation, are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+The Accelerated Program accepts students in four locations: Meridian, Pocatello, Twin Falls, and Coeur d'Alene, Idaho.
 There are limited seats in each location.
 The application process is the same for all locations.
-Students are encouraged to identify first and second choice locations during the application process.
+Students are encouraged to identify first and second-choice locations during the application process.

 Students apply for admission to the Accelerated program beginning in late fall.
 Those students admitted will be notified in early spring and begin the program in the summer semester.
-Students complete the accelerated program in three (3) consecutive semesters (including summer session).
-For all details regarding the Accelerated program, see http://www.isu.edu/nursing/programs/accelerated-bachelor-of-science-in-nursing/.
+Students complete the accelerated program in three (3) consecutive semesters; summer-fall-spring.
+See the Accelerated Nursing undergraduate degree website for details.

-All application materials, including official transcripts of all courses completed at universities other than Idaho State University, and a $50 non-refundable application fee, must be submitted to the School of Nursing by early February to ensure consideration for summer enrollment.
-Applicants will be notified of the results of the review process by early March.
+All application materials, including official transcripts of all courses completed at universities other than Idaho State University and a $50 non-refundable application fee, must be submitted to the School of Nursing by early February to ensure consideration for summer enrollment.
+Applicants will be notified of admission status in early March.
+There may be an Alternate List depending on the application pool.

 Application Process